 However, Health and Society in South Asia is not only about diseases.
 We are also interested in traditions of health-promotion such as yoga and meditation; in South Asian theories and practices regarding the body, food and diet, and psychological well-being; in the way that South Asians incorporate new health technologies into their culture; and in many other topics as well.

-The Department of Anthropology at the South Asia Institute specializes in Medical Anthropology, with various staff members conducting research on ritual healing, folk medicine, South Indian medicine, health and environment, Ayurveda, Tibetan Medicine, gender and health, women's reproductive health and Islam, and other topics.
-One of our greatest strengths is the cooperation between the Dept. of Anthropology with other Departments within the South Asia Institute, especially the Departments of Modern South Asian Languages and Literatures (Prof. Harder), Cultural and Religious History of South Asia (Prof. Michaels) Geography (Prof. Nüsser), and South Asian History (Prof. Dharampal-Frick).
+The Department of Anthropology at the South Asia Institute specializes in Medical Anthropology, with various staff members conducting research on ritual healing, folk medicine, Islamic medicine, health and environment, Ayurveda, Tibetan Medicine, gender and health, women's reproductive health, and other topics.
+One of our greatest strengths is the cooperation between the Dept. of Anthropology with other Departments within the South Asia Institute, especially the Departments of Modern South Asian Languages and Literatures (Prof. Harder), Cultural and Religious History of South Asia (Prof. Hüsken), Geography (Prof. Nüsser), and South Asian History (Prof. Dharampal-Frick).
 Medical Anthropology also benefits greatly from partnerships with Public Health (Prof. Sauerborn in Heidelberg, Prof. Fischer in Mannheim), the History of Medicine (Prof. Eckart), the Cluster of Excellence: Asia and Europe in a Global Context (Prof. Brosius) and the Institute of Ethnology (Prof. Hornbacher and Prof. Sprenger).

 We offer a variety of lectures and seminars.
 The Medical Anthropology Forum meets every fortnight for lectures and presentations of colleagues, guests, and students.
 Well-known experts who have spoken here include Thomas Csordas, Elisabeth Hsu, Mark Nichter, and Allan Young.
 But we also encourage younger scholars to present their work in progress in this seminar series, with the intention of creating a lively and stimulating learning environment.